Breath of Life (Erasure song)

-"Breath of Life" is a song by English synth-pop duo Erasure, released in March 1992 by Mute Records as the fourth and final single from their fifth studio album, Chorus (1991).
+"Breath of Life" is a song by English synth-pop duo Erasure, released in March 1992 by Mute Records as the fourth and final single from their fifth studio album Chorus (1991).
 It was written by Erasure members Vince Clarke and Andy Bell and produced by Martyn Phillips.
 An uptempo synth-pop song, its dance music elements were strongly accentuated for the club remixes.
 For the single release, it was remixed slightly, including a shortened intro.
-In the United States, it was the third single released from the album.
+In the United States it was the third single released from the album.

+The music video makes references to Alice's Adventures in Wonderland and Through the Looking-Glass (Alice moving through a looking-glass, the Queen of Hearts, the Caterpillar, the Mock Turtle, and Oysters from The Walrus and the Carpenter) and contains underwater imagery ("now I'm coming up for air").